RALIST/game/Wasteland Chronicles.md

 - Wasteland Chronicles utilizes a turn-based combat system with Action Points (AP) determining the number of actions a character can take per turn.
 - AP is influenced by the character's Agility attribute and can be further modified by perks and equipment.
+- Each turn, a player has from 5 to 10 action points (AP) to use on movements, attacks, or item usage.
+The backend will calculate AP based on equipment weight and character stats.
+Multiplayer and enemy turns are queued in real-time but executed in a turn-based sequence.
 - Players can choose from various combat actions, such as:
     - **Attack:** Basic attack with equipped weapon, consuming AP based on weapon type and attack type (e.g., aimed shot consuming more AP than a regular shot).
     - **Special Attacks:** Specific attacks unlocked by skills or perks, such as power attacks, disarming strikes, or energy-based abilities.
-    - **Defense:** Enter a defensive stance, increasing damage resistance and reducing incoming damage.
+    - **Defense**  Enter a defensive stance, increasing damage resistance and reducing incoming damage.
     - **Movement:** Move around the battlefield, consuming AP based on distance and terrain.
     - **Use Items:** Use consumables like stimpaks or grenades during combat.
     - **Reload:** Reload ranged weapons, consuming AP based on weapon type.

 - Critical hits deal increased damage and have a chance to inflict additional effects, such as bleeding or stunning.